Sampson Lloyd: Career

 Sampson Lloyd was the third son of Sampson Lloyd (1664–1724) and Mary (née Crowley, sister of Ambrose Crowley), Quakers of Welsh origin, who had moved from their Leominster, Herefordshire farm to Edgbaston Street in Birmingham in 1698.

 After the death of his father in 1725, he and his older brother, Charles (1696–1741) bought the Town Mill and traded in iron.
 He also bought a forge in Burton upon Trent.
 After Charles' death in 1741, Lloyd became wealthy and in 1742 bought for £1,290 a 56-acre estate called "Owen's Farm" in the manor of Bordesley (in the area now known as Sparkbrook) on the edge of the town of Birmingham.
 He retained the Tudor farmhouse and built a Georgian mansion nearby which he called "Farm", now a grade II* listed building.

-Lloyd continued to live partly in his former town-house in Edgbaston Street, Birmingham, near his ironworks.
+Lloyd continued to live partly in his former townhouse in Edgbaston Street, Birmingham, near his ironworks.
 In 1765, at the age of 66, he formed a company with his son (also named Sampson) and the leading Birmingham button maker John Taylor (1704–1775), and his son, creating Birmingham's first bank: Taylor's and Lloyds, located at 7 Dale End.
-This is the bank which became Lloyds Bank, now part of Lloyds Banking Group.
+This is the bank that became Lloyds Bank, now part of Lloyds Banking Group.